BETA PHOTO: Asylum. Lower left is Joe's Grotto, middle is Upp...

 Joe's Grotto: Short hard powerful routes, furthest leftmost wall at the Asylum.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Asylum:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Asylum:

 Featured Route For The Asylum